kartoza/docker-geogig/README.md

 development build or to a specific version, the default value is `1.0-RC3` and it will build geogig-`1.0-RC3`.

-**BDBPLUGIN** build arg to be se set to BDB to install Berkley DB dev geogig plugin
+**BDBPLUGIN** build arg to be set to BDB to install Berkley DB dev geogig plugin

-**OSMPLUGIN** build arg to be se set to OSM to install OSM dev geogig plugin
+**OSMPLUGIN** build arg to be set to OSM to install OSM dev geogig plugin

 ```bash